American Basketball League (1961–1962): George Steinbrenner

 In Cleveland, Steinbrenner's coach was John McLendon, who became the first African-American coach of a major pro basketball team.
 He was hired by Pipers' general manager, Mike Cleary, later the Executive Director of the National Association of Collegiate Directors of Athletics.
 McLendon had several of his star players from Tennessee State such as John Barnhill and Ben Warley, plus several former Akron Wingfoots, such as Johnny Cox and Jimmy Darrow, who had won the AAU National Championship the year before.
 In a game against the Hawaii Chiefs, Steinbrenner sold player Grady McCollum to the Chiefs at halftime.
 McLendon chafed at Steinbrenner's interference and quit in midseason, following the team's return from playing in Hawaii.
 Steinbrenner immediately named Sharman, from the recently defunct Jets, as his coach, and the Pipers went on to win the only ABL title in the league's brief history.

 Jerry Lucas

 Steinbrenner signed All-American Jerry Lucas to a contract worth $40,000.
 With the Lucas signing, Steinbrenner had a secret deal with NBA commissioner Maurice Podoloff.
 The Pipers would merge with the Kansas City Steers and join the NBA.
 A schedule was printed for the 1963–64 NBA season with the Pipers playing the New York Knicks in the first game.
 The gambit worked, but the ABL sued to block the move, and as a result Steinbrenner had a team and no league.
 Instead of returning to the ABL, Steinbrenner folded his tent.
-This chicanery masked a series of other ABL moves.